In this section

-An incident is an event which could have or did lead to unintended or unnecessary harm to a person and/or a complaint, loss or damage.
-Incidents include near misses, adverse events, sentinel events and unsafe acts.
+An event or circumstance that could have resulted, or did result, in unintended or unnecessary harm to a person receiving care (Australian Commission on Safety and Quality in Healthcare, ACSQHC, 2006).
+Incidents include adverse events, near misses, sentinel events and hazards.

 The incident or hazard should be entered into the incident reporting system as soon as practical, to ensure accurate recording of detail.
 The staff member reporting the incident or hazard should also inform their manager of the incident.

 The Incident Reporting and Management procedure outlines the purpose of the clinical incident reporting system.

 To learn more about VHIMS please complete the Department of Health VHIMS Education package.

 A score of 1, 2, 3, or 4 is given to each incident.
 This measures the severity of the impact caused to either a person or organisation following an incident.

 The ISR is assigned by an algorithm set into VHIMS based on answers to a set of questions related to:

 The ISR will be shown in the severity section of VHIMS.